mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 My personal statistics is taken across 13 train operators whose services I have used.
 It appears that exactly 10% of the journeys have failed to complete within 10 minutes of the scheduled arrival.
 The worst non-disruptive delay I experienced was about thirty minutes (southbound Virgin East Coast, of course).
 This is why I advise allowing at least half an hour for a connection involving a long distance train even if your trip on that train will be short.

 By "non-disruptive" I mean that the railway, in general, is maintaining normal operation.
-Once a suspicious item had been found at Canterbury East station, and my train was terminated on an intermediate station.
+Once a suspicious item had been found at Canterbury East station, and my train was terminated on an intermediate stop.
 I was diverted on to a long uninspiring tour over Kent missing my appointment in Canterbury.
 You cannot plan for such incidents.
 This is the subject of your Disaster Recovery protocols rather than the normal schedule.

 Time and length of travel
 -------------------------